NewmanAdesan/3D-Background-Boxes/README.md

 # 3D-Background-Boxes: Web Animation &amp; Effect
   Three main concepts outlines the foundation of this project
   - background image decentralization
-  - transistion via class naming
+  - transistion via a class name
   - 3d box modelling with `::before` and `::after`